vaariance/variance-dart/README.md

 ### Chain Configuration

 Variance now supports using your favorite closed source bundlers.
-You can set api-keys to the headers like below:
+You can set api-keys to the headers like below or leave empty:

 ```dart
 const bundler = "https://api.pimlico.io/v2/84532/rpc?apikey=API_KEY";